MapleCCC/importall/README.md

     be skipped and not imported.

-    Despite imported, features in the `__future__` module are not enabled, as they are not imported in the form of [future statements](https://docs.python.org/3/reference/simple_stmts.html#future-statements).
+    Despite imported, features in the `__future__` module are not enabled, as they are not imported in the form of future statements (See the production rule for the nonterminal `future_stmt` in https://docs.python.org/3/reference/simple_stmts.html#future-statements).
     """

     ...